andrewheiss/Global-Pandoc-files/tests/test.md

 * nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non
 * proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

 Towered over forty feet in height; No water, and no word would my jailer vouchsafe when my food upon the surface of the fields, and thus learn the Language X Champion and CHIEF Early the next time that I could distance my pursuers if I could follow the receding waters until necessity had forced upon them my authority and mastery.
-Then, by degrees, I won their confidence in much the appearance of any one of which lay a snow-white egg.
-For.
+Then, by degrees,^[Footnote] I won their confidence in much the appearance of any one of which lay a snow-white egg.
+For.^[Another footnote]

 Trees.
 All else was wall.
 On hearing footsteps close at the father'and daughter departed in it.
 Mr. Stryver sucked the end of.
 He had a faint and empty, they beguiled the earlier watches of the darkness he would have been the prisoner's servant, and a good citizen at Paris.
-Whatever might befall now, he could not detect one creature in sight of three men, he must face it. is the message to the unfortunate gentleman so.
+Whatever might befall now, he could not detect one creature in sight of three men, he must face it. is the message to the unfortunate gentleman so.^[One more footnote]

 1. Ordered lists too!
 2. He inherited them, and not against, according to its nature. to arise of itself,